 - Try to avoid any cold drafts!
 The temperature should sit between 15 and 24 degrees Celsius for a happy plant.

-- You can add fertilizer, but make sure that it is not high in fluoride or baron.
+- You can add fertilizer, but ensure it is not high in fluoride or baron.
 This will cause the leaves to turn brown.
 Remember, they don’t necessarily need it!

 Is a Mass Cane plant poisonous?

-These plants are considered to be poisonous if ingested by any of your animals.
+These plants are considered poisonous if ingested by any of your animals.
 They can cause vomiting, an upset GI, appetite loss, and an overabundance of saliva production.
-It’s not life-threatening but you’ll want to contact your vet to see what you should do.
+It’s not life-threatening, but you’ll want to contact your vet to see what to do.

 What is the life span of a Mass Cane plant?

-The Corn plant has been used for a number of reasons.
-These include air purification and the ease of health issues such as headaches, respiratory problems, and even kidney disease.
+The Corn plant is used for air purification and to ease health issues such as headaches, respiratory problems, and even kidney disease.